simonsobs/PSpipe/project/README.rst

 actpol
 =============
-This folder contains some code that can be used for the analysis of the actpol data
+This folder contains some (old) code that can be used for the analysis of the actpol data